Ras Baraka: Kailaasa scam

-ICE arrest
+Delaney Hall ICE arrest

 Baraka has opposed the reopening of the U.S. Immigration and Customs Enforcement (ICE) detention facility at Delaney Hall in Newark, having the city litigate against its opening.
 Baraka said the facility had not opened with proper permits and that city inspectors had not been allowed to enter.
 ICE officials denied these claims.

 On May 9, 2025, Baraka was arrested by (ICE) agents outside of the Delaney Hall ICE facility.
 Interim U.S. attorney Alina Habba said Baraka was arrested because he "committed trespass and ignored multiple warnings from Homeland Security Investigations to remove himself from the ICE detention center".
 Baraka attempted to join a congressional delegation conducting oversight, was denied entry by a federal official, and then Baraka exited the secure area of the facility and returned to stand on public property; however, minutes later, federal agents surrounded Baraka, handcuffed him, and brought him inside the facility.

 In a press conference after the arrest, Democratic House representative Rob Menendez said ICE agents "feel no restraint on what they should be doing, and that was shown in broad daylight today".
 Baraka had an initial court appearance, was charged with trespassing and was later released on the same day of his arrest.
 After release, he told waiting supporters, "The reality is this: I didn't do anything wrong."
 Baraka voiced support for the people and immigrants in his community.
 He did not speak about his case, saying he made a promise to the judge and lawyers.

 Baraka has said since his arrest that he will continue to oppose the Delaney Hall ICE facility, both in court and through protests.
 On May 19, 2025, Habba announced that the charges were dropped and invited him to tour the facility with her.

+Delaney Hall hunger strike and protests

+Baraka's reactions

+Baraka's response to the protests has been mixed, including both criticism of "outside agitator" protesters as well as criticism of some use of force by police.
+After the Newark Police Department (NPD) responded to protests, he said "it appeared that some of our officers were over aggressive and should be held accountable."
+Baraka also criticized the NPD after they intervened in the blocking of ICE vehicles by protesters, saying "The responsibility for maintaining secure access to the facility lies with GEO."
+In another public statement, Baraka said the protests outside Delaney Hall had been peaceful for the year leading up to the hunger strike until "a sharp and troubling shift occurred.
+ICE increased its presence and engaged protesters in ways that escalated tensions and led to unnecessary confrontation."